virtualpublicistcom/docs/source/docs/dashboard.md

 ### Find Contacts

-By clicking on Find Contacts or the Search tab in the dashboard, you’ll access the advanced search page.
+By clicking on Find Verified Media Contacts or the Search tab in the dashboard, you’ll access the advanced search page.
 Here, you can browse and find specific contacts or lists tailored to your needs.

 ---